 What to see in Trastevere Rome?

 The main attraction of the neighbourhood is simply the Italian atmosphere you can experience in this old working-class neighbourhood.
 Explore the narrow streets of Trastevere and marvel at the many authentic details.
-A number of unique attractions are:
+A number of 'Things to do in Trastevere' are:

 - Piazzi di Santa Maria in Trastevere is the beating heart of the neighbourhood.
 This square with the church of the same name and a fountain is a meeting place for the trasteverini.
 At night the area around this square is the main entertainment area in Rome.

 - The Basilica Santa Maria in Trastevere: This basilica is the oldest Marian church in Rome and the main attraction of the neighbourhood.
 After several restorations, the basilica has retained its medieval character, in part thanks to the many authentic mosaics.

 - What to do in Trastevere on a Sunday?
 Every Sunday morning until 2 pm, Rome's most popular flea market is held at the Porta Portese, around the streets Via Portuense and Via Ippolito Nievo.
 It sells everything from antiques to clothing.

 - Villa Farnesina: A lovely 16th-century mansion with works by Raphael and Peruzzi surrounded by symmetrical gardens.
 The mansion looks fairly modest from the outside, but is wonderfully decorated on the inside in Renaissance style.
 The villa is one the gems of Rome that is not yet overrun by tourists.
 Address: Via della Lungara 230.
 The villa is open to the public from Monday to Saturday from 9 to 14 and every second Sunday of the month, admission 9 euros.
 More info.

 - The Basilica of Santa Cecilia in Trastevere: The other basilica, dedicated to Saint Cecilia, patron saint of music, is one of the oldest churches in Rome.
 Here you can find 13th-century frescos by Pietro Cavallini.